PARTHASAKHAPAUL/Flax-Teal-Programming-Assessment/IVP_by_RK4/README.md

 # Fourth-Order Runge-Kutta Method (RK4) Implementation in Rust and Python

-This project implements the Fourth-Order Runge-Kutta (RK4) numerical method to solve the ordinary differential equation (ODE) given by:
+This folder implements the Fourth-Order Runge-Kutta (RK4) numerical method to solve the ordinary differential equation (ODE) given by:

 \[ y' = 1 - t^2 + y \]